JonZeolla/neovim/README.md

 This is the most common use case; adding a language server or configuring one.
 To see language server info, run `:LspInfo`.

+To see information about installed LSPs (and DAP servers, linters, and formatters), run `:Mason`.

 ### Adding a language server

 Make sure that your language server is being installed by [`mason.lua`](https://github.com/JonZeolla/neovim/blob/main/plugins/mason.lua), and that it's also